nicklafferty/craftycody/content/life/how-to-actually-install-the-new-google-nest-cam-with-floodlight.md

 +++
 date = 2021-10-11T05:00:00Z
-description = "Problems I ran into and DIY fixes." image = "/uploads/how-to-install-the-google-nest-cam-with-floodlight.png" slug = "how-to-install-google-nest-cam-floodlight" tags = ["diy"]
+description = "Drilling into brick, problems, and DIY fixes to get your new camera up and running." image = "/uploads/how-to-install-the-google-nest-cam-with-floodlight.png" slug = "how-to-install-google-nest-cam-floodlight" tags = ["diy"]